StacieL/doc/docs/CreateAppFromScratch-MyVeryFirstApp.md

 * At this point, the bottom part has changed from Template selection to Content definition

-* Simply drag and drop the fields that you want to be displayed in your Contact app : Last name into the search field and in the Title field
-* Search field and section field are optional.
+* Simply drag and drop the fields that you want to be displayed in your Contact app : Last name into the search field and in the Title field.
+Search field and section field are optional.
 Leave section field empty for the moment.
+* Drag and drop the content to be displayed in the list view of your Contact app : First Name, Last Name, Job, Company, Phone and Notes

 * Let’s move to the Detail form definition.
 As for List Form, select a template that is  the most suitable for our contact app.
-Let’s select the Visual Contact template.
+Let’s select the Visual Contact template
-* Drag and drop the content to be displayed in the detail view of your Contact app : First Name, Last Name, Job, Company, Phone and Notes
+* Drag and drop the content to be displayed in the detail view of your Contact app : First Name, Last Name and Photo

 ## STEP 9.
 BUILD TIME